Thomas-EDET/BugBountyWeb3/Web3/Random Tips.md

 3 -  AI is an amazing tool to help comprehend stuff, be very precise, even good models are limited in term of calculation power leading to imprecision.

 4 - When forking a chain, always specify a block number for reproducibility purposes.
 This is very important when submitting a BB Proof Of Concept.

+5 - When Launching a bug bounty program and reading the documentation, note every statements that specifies a state.
+Later on you can use those statements in your testing.